The first article of the new rubric @home is dedicated to those who celebrate today, and these are all people related to theatre.

-For example, a Bulgarian theater, located in Sofia, named Renaissance Theater, endeavored to perform online live “Uncle Vanya” and “Hello, Hello!” before the lockdown.
+For example, a Bulgarian theatre, located in Sofia, named Renaissance Theatre, endeavored to perform online live “Uncle Vanya” and “Hello, Hello!” before the lockdown.
 They reached nearly 30 thousand followers for 2 evenings.
 The performance of “Hello, hello!” was viewed by approximately 200 000 spectators.
 We enjoyed the magnificent acting, which, despite being in front of an empty hall, was on an exceptional level.
 We had the opportunity to buy an online ticket, as a donation, which was a very good idea, because many people were interested to do it.
 I strongly hope they can put the links back on.

 In the list below, I have included every interesting place and event, which I came across during this research, to choose the ones you love, to see them, to hit a like or a comment, to share, to support art in the present crisis.

-To see the part of the list with the Bulgarian theaters, I suggest to see this post in Bulgarian.
+To see the part of the list with the Bulgarian theatres, I suggest to see this post in Bulgarian.
 You need to be almost a native speaker though, in order to take full advantage.

 In addition to a computer, if you have a smart TV, you can cast it from your phone so that you can enjoy the show on a larger screen or access is directly on its browser.
 It is possible though to experience setback due to overloaded of the server.

 And so, take your favorite drink, get in a dress code: favorite socks, comfortable clothes, good mood and install yourself in front of your TV or computer for wonderful performances.